 Sundance London 2019: The Farewell (2019) Film Review

-In her second directorial debut, Asian-American filmmaker Lulu Wang explores the cultural divide between East and West in The Farewell.
+In her second directorial feature, Asian-American filmmaker Lulu Wang explores the cultural divide between East and West in The Farewell.
 Starring Awkwafina, the film follows China-born, US-raised Billi, who travels back to China after her grandmother Nai Nai is unknowingly suffering from cancer.
 As the family gets together for a ‘wedding’, Billi and her family prepare to say goodbye.

 While this can be seen as an awkward dramedy, The Farewell not only highlights the conflict of East versus West but also how this affects the older generations of immigrant families.
 While Billi’s father and uncle respectively settling in the US in Japan, Wang’s sensitive dialogue demonstrates their clashing attitudes and how life away from China have changed them.
 This discomfort increases the underlying tension behind the reunion while the only person who seems to have a trouble-free narrative is, ironically, the lively Nai Nai (Shuzhen).